kaltura/DeveloperPortalDocs/documentation/media-player/Player-Plugins.md

 ### getComponent and parent

 If your component has visual representation, you will need to define the `getComponent` method.
-This method should return a jQuery DOM element that is rendered in the player interface.
+This method should return a jQuery DOM element that is rendered in the Player interface.

 The `parent` container in which your component is rendered is defined by the `parent` property, and can be overridden in the embed Flashvars or Studio UIVars definitions.

 #### There are 3 optional parents

-* `controlsContainer`: renders the component in the player bottom control bar
+* `controlsContainer`: renders the component in the Player bottom control bar
-* `topBarContainer`: renders the component in the player top control bar
+* `topBarContainer`: renders the component in the Player top control bar
 * `videoHolder`: renders the component over the video itself

 Your `getComponent` method is the place to define your component look and feel as well as its actions.